ortizpalanques1/debates_US_2024/README.md

 Obtaining metrics of the main trends for each candidate and, when possible, compare them to those of the other candidates.
 ### Out of Scope
 1. Comparison with previous elections (e.g. with Biden and Trump in 2020).
-2. Do the same in other languages (e.g. Python).
+2. Doing the same in other languages (e.g. Python).

 ## Tasks
 Task      |Description         |Completed